 PROVINCIAL This term was chosen to convey the level at which we aim to provide support – in larger Roman Catholic Institutes, for those responsible for all the temporal affairs of the local Province; in smaller Orders and autonomous Communities, to those responsible for all such matters.

 BURSARS We are primarily Bursars, and we often have that title, although in the case of lay members, the title will often be different.
 Our membership also includes “Associates” who are Superiors, Trustees and Assistant Bursars.

 We hold an Annual Conference and Annual General Meeting each year in October, at which we provide expert and high-quality speakers on a variety of topics of current concern.
-We have a General Secretary and a Members’ Forum, where members can share particular matters with each other.
+We have a General Secretary who facilitates the members sharing particular matters with each other.
 We welcome new members and participants at the Conference.

 Membership is open to Provincial Bursars or those with a similar office (e.g. general or regional bursars).
 Additional members of an Order (e.g. members of a finance committee/ bursar’s team etc.) can become associate members and a number of Orders find it useful to have more than one member.
 Professional advisers can enrol as “friends” of the Association.
 To learn more about becoming a member, click here…

 |Fellowship:||An opportunity to share with other Religious / Lay Workers who understand what you are talking about and may be able to help solve your problems.
 This includes using the Members’ Forum on this site where any issues can be discussed within the membership (i.e. privately) and we share experiences, concerns and solutions.|

 |Expert advice:||Learn from professionals at the annual conference and seminars.|